oppia/oppia-web-developer-docs/Lesson-Creation-Guide.md

 <li>Remediation - This column lists out how the lesson would help learners address the misconceptions</li>
 <li>Sample Questions - List the question that can be used to test the student’s comprehension of the skill</li>
 <li>Development of the Topic - this is the precursor to your script.
 It outlines how you plan to approach the topic and introduce it to the student.
 This includes a mix of math and story.</li></ul>
+<li>When listing misconceptions, the misconceptions should be specific things, not just "student can't do skill X correctly".
+I.e., the description should be such that, if you give someone else the question and the description of the misconception, they should be able to accurately predict the student's answer.</li>
+<li>Ensure that the questions are staged.
+One way to verify concretely that you're making leaps that aren't too big is to define for yourself what *single* new skill each new question introduces.
+Don't introduce more than one skill at a time with each question.
+Be careful to also account for "hidden" skills that aren't taught explicitly in the lessons you're creating, such as "parsing a complicated word problem" or "knowing the relationship between distance, speed and time".</li>
 </ul>
 <b>Tips:</b>
 <ul>
 <li>Start with a target question in mind and work backwards to determine what skills the students need and where the pitfalls are.
 Work the problem step-by-step.
 It is likely that those intermediate steps reflect critical skills.</li>
+<li>When writing the math breakdown, don't worry at all about Oppia's current technical capabilities.
+Assume that Oppia can do anything you want it to, and ask any question type you want it to.
+That allows the math breakdown to be used as an "ideal" reference and could drive future improvements in Oppia's tooling.</li>
 </ul>
 <b>Samples:</b>
 <ul><li><a href="https://docs.google.com/document/d/1AJ9l5rL-wPwiePYXhBZwreOz8piQ4Ur-KFj1KPCIPvg/edit">Place values (See the tables)</a></li></ul>